nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2017.md

 - `userResolverUpdate` to update the user if present in the directory (default is value `true`)

 When set to true, both parameters require a user directory which is not read-only.

-## Hotfix 15

-### Package not found
-After installing the hotfixes with the command `nuxeoctl mp-hotfix`, you may fall in the exception `org.nuxeo.connect.update.PackageException: Package not found: nuxeo-9.10-HF14-1.0.0 nuxeo-9.10-HF15-1.0.0` when starting Nuxeo.
-You need to add the parameter `--ignore-missing` to `nuxeoctl` command to be able to successfully start Nuxeo.

 ## Hotfix 12